 AstraZeneca shot is good if safety issues can be overcome, U.S. official Fauci says

-LONDON, April 13 (Reuters) - U.S. infectious disease official Anthony Fauci said if safety concerns about AstraZeneca's AZN.L COVID-19 vaccine were straightened out it had good efficacy, but it might not be needed for Americans because of supplies of other shots.
+LONDON, April 13 (Reuters) - U.S. infectious disease official Anthony Fauci said AstraZeneca's AZN.L COVID-19 vaccine had good efficacy, but safety concerns needed to be straightened out and it might not be needed for Americans because of supplies of other shots.

 "Whether or not we ever use AZ is unclear but it looks right now at this point in time that we will not need it.
 It's not a negative indictment of AZ, it is just possible that given the supply that we have from other companies that we may not need to use an AZ vaccine."